A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Conclusions

-A two-stage arbitrarily-oriented object detection method making use of regression of oriented bounding box parameters has been expressed for the Inspection and Quality Control application.
-At the first stage, we add a feature pyramid architecture to fuse the feature maps in the SSD network and select parameters of default boxes by a clustering approach.
-As revealed from the experimental results, it improves the detection performance of SSD without affecting the running time a lot comparing with the original SSD.
-At the second stage, a simple but effective and flexible neural network is designed to regress RBox.
-The network can predict the orientation of targets for our two tasks. \\
+A two-stage arbitrarily-oriented object detection method for regressing the parameters of oriented bounding boxes has been described, and assessed on two substantially different tasks.
+The first stage of our solution comprises a feature pyramid architecture that has been embedded in an SSD-like network to fuse the available feature maps, giving rise to the FPSSD network.
+Besides, prior boxes for unoriented bounding box regression have been chosen on the basis of a clustering process over the available datasets.
+In the second stage, a simple but effective neural network has been designed to regress the parameters of oriented bounding boxes.
+The design process has considered two parameterizations of oriented bounding boxes, being the two-target RBox regression model the variant with highest performance.

-Subsequent work plans to apply a more efficient Feature Pyramid architecture on the deeper backbone to improve the detection performance.
-Besides, the RBox regression network should be more robust.
-Thus, our solution can be enhanced by presenting more accurate prediction from the first stage, and designing a more robust and efficient RBox regression network in the second stage. \\
+{The experimental results collected along the different evaluations performed show improved performance of FPSSD-RBox over other orientation-aware detection approaches, not only comparing favourably with them but also being able to outperform them and achieve the highest scores.
+At the same time, this level of performance is attained being the fastest method among the different detectors considered.}